mmomtchev/Forez/README.md

 A very notable fact is that Guy III is referred as "Guillaume, Count of Nevers" in [#2], page 5 - a title he definitely did not hold as this title came in possession to the Forez family following the 1226 marriage of his son, Guy IV.

+Three explanations for this confusion are possible:
+* The confusion is due to Guy IV of Forez - who seem to be the most notable one - was also count of Nevers - and these chronicles were actually written after the fact
+* An earlier count of Nevers, William IV of Nevers, died of fever in Jerusalem in 1167 ([#8], page 66), the statement can be traced back to Chronicon Turonense
-It shall also be noted that Eude (Odo) of Nevers, the next count of Nevers following the will of Princess Mahault (Matilda), also died in Acre - in 1265 or 1266 ([#2], page 176) - which means that there might be confusion between the two.
-There is also an earlier Guy of Nevers, who also died in Acre in 1167.
+* A later of count of Nevers, Eude (Odo) of Nevers, also died in Acre - in 1265 or 1266 ([#2], page 176)

+Besides Guy IV of Forez and Nevers, there has been only one other Guy of Nevers and he never reached the Holy Land ([#8], page 66).

 ### Count Guigues (Guy) IV of Forez and Nevers (after 1226)